 "What are you doing here?" she gasped, gathering her bed sheets tightly to her body in one quick movement.

 Stretched out the length of her king-sized bed, her mentor laid leisurely.
 His shaggy, black mane brushed past his shoulders lightly, and spiked here and there around his face, framing his eyes flirtatiously.
 He was fully clothed in dark-gray jeans and a rich red sweater flecked with black, his whole body emitting the familiar scent of sandalwood.
 Madeline wondered suddenly if the scent was what had triggered his intrusion into her dream.

 "Just dropped by to see how your trip went," his velvety voice purred, face propped up elegantly with his hand.
 All the while he was smiling, obviously proud of himself for sneaking in and surprising her so.

 "It's not appreciated," the redhead replied, irritated at how he always showed up as he pleased.

 It was no use getting angry with him.
 It wasn’t like she could stop him from coming and going even if she wanted to, not that she really did.
 His sudden appearances never made her feel unsafe.
-He never frightened her.
+Never frightened her.
 That, and over time she learned she could always trust him with things that truly mattered.
-The things that didn’t however…
+Little things that didn’t however…

 "I made coffee..." he tempted, still refusing to leave the bed, "and pancakes."